peterhaefliger/hugo/content/_index.md

 As a former scrum master and current product owner, I have great interest in [#agilepractices](/tags/agilepractices) and software development [#culture](/tags/culture) but also in more technical [#programming](/tags/programming) and software engineering ([#swe](/tags/swe)) topics.
 That's why I like the holistic approach of [#devops](/tags/devops).

 I am passionate about [#language](/tags/language)(s) and [#literature](/tags/literature).
 With German mother tongue and living in a German-speaking country but working in an international company and married to a Brazilian wife, I move back and forth between **German**, **English** and **Portuguese** on a daily basis.
 I read a lot, not only agile and technical literature, but also novels and short stories, mostly in English but also in German and less frequently in Portuguese.

+In July 2025, I started learning Lithuanian.
+If you want to know how this came about, read my [two-part article](/blog/from-lithuania-with-love-part-1) on my first trip to Vilnius.

 In the summer of 2021, I took a [fiction writing class](https://wp.writingclasses.com/courses/fiction-writing-i/) with [Maria Alejandra Barrios Vélez](https://mariaalejandrabarriosvelez.com/) organized by the [Gotham Writers](https://www.writingclasses.com/) but did not pursue fiction writing any further after that.
 I came to the conclusion that I am a reader, not a writer.
 At least not a fiction writer.
 Maybe a bit of a technical writer / essayist.
 Let's see in what direction this blog eventually develops.